Perceived Social Influence on Vaccination Decisions: A COVID-19 Case Study: Results

-There are likely other confounding factors related to location that may have a significant impact on one's pandemic-related decisions.
+Saliently, there are likely other confounding factors related to location that may have a significant impact on one's pandemic-related decisions.
 For example, prior work has demonstrated that local news coverage during 2020 and 2021 was best explained by national trends rather than by local conditions, and the themes of that coverage varied across counties in the U.S. \cite{joseph2022local}.
-Further, we know that there were urban-rural differences in COVID-19 behaviors, and that those behaviors changed depending on the news produced locally.
+Further, there is evidence that there were urban-rural differences in COVID-19 behaviors (despite those differences not showing robustly in this study), and that those behaviors changed depending on the news produced locally.
 Specifically, Kim et al. (2020) showed that ``rural residents [were] more likely to engage in social distancing behavior than otherwise similar rural residents if their local news [was] produced in a city that is more impacted by COVID-19'' \cite{kim2020effect}.
 Other work has shown wide variations in vaccine support across areas in the United States \cite{perlis2020covid}.